statamic/v2-docs/content/collections/tags/assets.md

 ### Single Assets {#single-assets}

-If you have an asset field with `max_items: 1` the data will be saved as a `string`.
+If you have an asset field with `max_files: 1` the data will be saved as a `string`.
 As one cannot iterate over a string, the tag will adjust accordingly without complaining.

 ``` .language-yaml
 hero_image: /img/negasonic-teenage-warhead.jpg